pleasemarkdarkly/docker-traefik-wordpress-ioncube/README.md

 docker-compose up
 ```

+## SMTP

+In order for Wordpress or any other application to send mail, it is necessary to give them access to SMTP container.
+Using the container name is sufficient for the host in Wordpress.
+I've included a seperate docker-compose file, however, including it in the Wordpress docker-compose.yml depending on Wordpress is not a bad idea.

 ## Building Wordpress Ion-cube (Staging/Production)

 This build of Wordpress uses the latests 5.3.1 and PHP version 7.3.12.
 You may dive into the subdirectory staging.wordpress/wp_docker and edit the build.yml and Dockerfile to change the Wordpress version to anything you need.